I Can't Describe (The Way I Feel)

-"I Can't Describe (The Way I Feel)" is a song by American recording artist Jennifer Hudson, released worldwide on September 24, 2013 as the lead single from her third studio album, JHUD (2014).
-The song, (with virtually zero elemental changes) was originally intended to be recorded by American artist Miley Cyrus, during sessions for her album, Bangerz, with the rap verse performed by American rapper Tyler, The Creator.
-However, the track was not finalized, and approved on the album.
-The official release was instead released by Hudson, with the rap verse performed by American rapper T.I.
-The song, which was produced by American musician Pharrell Williams; Musically, is an uptempo 1970s- and 1980s-inspired dance ballad that incorporates elements of Chaka Khan's music and is reminiscent of Evelyn King's songs "I'm in Love" and "Love Come Down".
+"I Can't Describe (The Way I Feel)" is a song by the American singer Jennifer Hudson, released worldwide on September 24, 2013, as the lead single from her third album, JHUD (2014).
+The song was originally intended to be recorded by Miley Cyrus, during sessions for her album, Bangerz, with the rap verse performed by Tyler, The Creator.
+However, the track was not finalized or approved for the album.
+Hudson sang it instead, with the rap verse performed by American rapper T.I.
+The song, which was produced by American musician Pharrell Williams, is an uptempo 1970s- and 1980s-inspired dance ballad that is reminiscent of Evelyn King's disco songs "I'm in Love" and "Love Come Down".

 Music video

 The music video for "I Can't Describe (The Way I Feel)" was released on January 23, 2014.
 It was directed by Anthony Mandler.